-Rebekah Carrier qualified as a solicitor in 1991 and specialises in housing and public law.
+Rebekah Carrier is is now a director of Hopkin Murray Beskine as a limited company. qualified as a solicitor in 1991 and specialises in housing and public law.
 Rebekah has a particular interest in the allocation of social housing and has acted in cases involving the allocation schemes of local authorities across London.
 She has acted for groups of tenants dealing with issues arising from the condition of their homes and planned regeneration, advising on disrepair claims, possession and rehousing in Hackney, Tower Hamlets, Lambeth and Southwark.

 Rebekah also acts as a consultant Peer Reviewer for the Legal Services Commission and assesses the quality of other housing practitioners.